Course Syllabus

 Online Casebook and Course Materials #

-All materials for this course are available online at www.opensourcelaw.ca The materials are free to access; you do not need to purchase a casebook or other materials for the course.
+All materials for this course are available online at property.opensourcelaw.ca The materials are free to access; you do not need to purchase a casebook or other materials for the course.

 Online versions of the weekly readings, posted on the course website, may contain interactive elements (instructional notes, podcasts, screencasts, quizzes, etc), so please aim to read these materials on your computer or tablet when possible.
 If you have any accessibility concerns about this format please don’t hesitate to contact me.